Neeraj-vats/Rock_guard_AI/README.md

 # Rock_guard_AI
-this is an colaborative repo for internal hackathon .
+this is an colaborative repo for  smart india hackathon .
 Project - Rockfall Prediction